NUll-O7/BudgetTracker/README.md

 - Capability to backup
 - User data separation

+The project attempted to combine various modern web development technologies and best practices into one application.
+These included frontend development using HTML5, CSS3, JavaScript, ES6, external libraries (Chart.js, Flatpickr, Font Awesome), and the integration of API.
+User authentication, design patterns, and more development tools that include version control, Git workflow, and the browser developer tool were covered by the project.
+Data management and local storage are also covered together with JSON serialization/deserialization and cache management.
+It had mobile-first approach and fluid layouts and also ensured cross-browser compatibility.
+Besides that, performance optimization and testing along with the UI/UX principles were addressed.
+Some key takeaways would include the acquisition of advanced concepts of JavaScript; complete DOM manipulation knowledge; complete knowledge on integrating APIs, use of local storage, data persistence techniques; updating dynamic UI updates and state management.
+Soft skills included problem solving, project organization, user experience consideration, performance optimization, and documentation practices.
+The project provided valuable insights into building full-feature web applications.

 # Tools and Technologies Learned During Project Development

 ## 1. Frontend Development